zzz0906/LeetCode/README.md

 * call next but call peek before return peek's value and update peek to false;
 * call peek withou call next just record the next;
 * call peek with call peek and next before just return _value.

+## 287. Find the Duplicate Number

+Given an array of integers nums containing n + 1 integers where each integer is in the range [1, n] inclusive.

+There is only one duplicate number in nums, return this duplicate number.

+sum them and - the 1-n's sum?

+oh...nope it may be 11

+oh...binary search?

+How can we prove that at least one duplicate number must exist in nums?
+Can you solve the problem without modifying the array nums?
+Can you solve the problem using only constant, O(1) extra space?
+Can you solve the problem with runtime complexity less than O(n2)?

+Can you solve the problem without modifying the array nums? => I cannot sort

+I need to binary search and use o(n) to find how many number < this mid

+we binary to [1..n]. get the number of numerb < (1+n)/2 through o(n) summary.